Sherburn in Elmet Community Trust

 Purpose and Scope

-The purpose of this procedure is to encourage improvement in the performance of a volunteer whose conduct or performance is unsatisfactory.
+The purpose of this procedure is to encourage improvement in the performance of an Employee or Volunteer whose conduct or performance is unsatisfactory.

-This procedure sets out how unsatisfactory conduct or performance by volunteers will be dealt with and who is responsible for carrying out the disciplinary action.
+This procedure sets out how unsatisfactory conduct or performance will be dealt with and who is responsible for carrying out the disciplinary action.

-Problems when standards are not met by volunteers will normally be dealt with through informal discussions with the Team Leader and/or Volunteer Managers.
+Problems when standards are not met by Employees or Volunteers will normally be dealt with through informal discussions with their Team Leader, Volunteer Manager, Community Centre Manager(CCM) or Line Manager as appropriate.
 Formal Procedures will be adopted when efforts to resolve matters informally have failed.

 When a formal approach is needed the following rules and procedures are to be used to: